Puppy Care

 Dog Vaccinations

-Just like children, puppies require a series of vaccines to help build optimal immunity against common illnesses.
-Initial vaccines begin at 6-8 weeks old and boosters are given every 3-4 weeks.
+Puppies need a series of vaccines to build strong immunity against common illnesses.
+The first round of vaccines starts at 6 to 8 weeks old, with boosters needed every 3 to 4 weeks.
 The puppy vaccination series is usually completed with a rabies vaccine at 4 months of age.
 At that point, vaccines and heartworm testing become an annual event.

 There are an abundance of vaccines available that are not routinely necessary.
 “Core” vaccines are recommended for most pets, and “non-core” vaccines are reserved for pets with unique needs.
 Together we will decide on a vaccination schedule that best suits your puppy.